-- Our on-going fundraising initiatives will continue.
-The Charity's aim is to grow funding support from a local level targeting areas within a radius of an existing school with the greatest perceived need and creating more self-sufficient classes and workshops. - Develop and monitor new fundraising initiatives whilst working with our current fundraiser's activities. - We plan to give more prominent coverage on the website to our donors. - Campaign to be run using the Vodaphone SMS Text Telecom facility.
+- Our on-going fundraising initiatives will continue. with the segmentation of possible funding sources.
+(Councils and county councils, national charities, local charities and trusts, schools and other performing arts schools, national and local businesses) - Develop and monitor new fundraising initiatives whilst working with our current fundraiser's activities. - We plan to give more prominent coverage on the website to our donors. - Campaign to be run using the Vodaphone SMS Text Giving Telecom facility.